1. Virtual Meeting of the Permafrost Carbon Network:

 Our agenda includes defining synthesis projects that are focused on a topic related to degrading permafrost and that are modeled after our many carbon related synthesis products.

 The 2nd Asian Conference on Permafrost takes place in Sapporo, Japan the week of July 2-6, 2017.
-The scientific program can be found here.

 4. Call for abstracts at AGU 2017: